lewagon/dotfiles/05-Rails/04-Rails-watch-list/02-Watch-List/README.md

 - A **movie** has a **title** (e.g. `"Wonder Woman 1984"`), an **overview** (`"Wonder Woman comes into conflict with the Soviet Union during the Cold War in the 1980s!"`), a **poster url** and a **rating** (6.9).
 - A **list** has a **name** (e.g. `"Drama"`, `"Comedy"`, `"Classic"`, `"To rewatch"`, ... )
-- A **saved movie** adds a movie to a list (e.g. Wonder Woman has been added to the "Girl Power" watch list).
-So each **saved movie** references a movie and a list, with a **comment**.
+- A **bookmark** adds a movie to a list (e.g. Wonder Woman has been added to the "Girl Power" watch list).
+So each **bookmark** references a movie and a list, with a **comment**.

 #### Validation

 - A movie must have a unique title.
 - A list must have a unique name.
-- A saved movie must be linked to a movie and a list, and the [movie, list] pairings should be unique.
+- A bookmark must be linked to a movie and a list, and the [movie, list] pairings should be unique.
-- The comment of a saved movie cannot be shorter than 6 characters.
+- The comment of a bookmark cannot be shorter than 6 characters.

 #### Associations

-- A list has many saved movies
+- A list has many bookmarks
-- A list has many movies through saved movies
+- A list has many movies through bookmarks
-- A movie has many saved movies
+- A movie has many bookmarks
-- A saved movie belongs to an movie
+- A bookmark belongs to a movie
-- A saved movie belongs to a list
+- A bookmark belongs to a list
-- You can’t delete a movie if it is referenced in at least one saved movie.
+- You can’t delete a movie if it is referenced in at least one bookmark.
-- When you delete a list, you should delete all associated saved movies (but not the movies as they can be referenced in other lists).
+- When you delete a list, you should delete all associated bookmarks (but not the movies as they can be referenced in other lists).

 ### 2 - Seed the movies